 The Council is one of a number of parties involved in a long running Employers' Liability (EL) Trigger Litigation in respect of claims made for asbestos related diseases (mesothelioma).
 In March 2012, the Supreme Court ruling meant that for the period that Municipal Mutual Insurance (MMI) provided EL cover (1958 to 1993), the Council will continue to have the benefit of insurance for mesothelioma claims arising from asbestos exposures.
 However, after several years of deteriorating solvency, largely due to higher than anticipated claims for industrial disease particularly mesothelioma, the MMI scheme of arrangement was triggered and the administrator announced an initial rate of levy of 15%.
 This means that members of the scheme face a 15% call on all claims paid since 1993 and only 85% cover of future claims.
-The Council has made specific provision of £185,500 based on 15% of paid and outstanding known claims.
+The Council has settled the initial liability from the scheme arrangement.
 However the administrator will review the levy rate annually and it is therefore possible that further levies will be imposed.
 The timing and actual financial impact of payments for increases in the levy rate or any new claims is not known.

-The Council faces significant budget pressures for the 2014/15 financial year, and as a result, may need to make unquantified staffing reductions.
+The Council faces significant budget pressures for the 2015/16 financial year, and as a result, may need to make unquantified staffing reductions.
 The actual costs associated with any necessary redundancies will depend on the level of savings required and therefore cannot be reliably quantified at this time.